Before diving into your Android app, take a look at these getting started tips.

 By default, these options are toggled ON, but you can always opt to turn one or all three off.

-Select whether you want your Android to vibrate when you receive notifications, as well as your notification sounds and ringtone.
+Select whether you want your Android to vibrate when you receive notifications (or silence them on an active call), as well as your notification sounds and ringtones for HD calls.

 By default, this is turned off to avoid having you receive notifications twice (once from the app and once from your native device).
 This feature is only available with carrier service.